nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Some required information about the event is missing in the command.
+Some required information about the task is missing in the command.

     * 1a1.
-SOChedule displays an error message suggesting that information provided when creating the event is incomplete.
+SOChedule displays an error message suggesting that information provided when creating the task is incomplete.
       Use case ends.

 * 2b.
-The date provided for the event is invalid
+The date provided for the deadline of task is invalid

     * 1b1.
-SOChedule displays an error message suggesting that date provied for the event is invalid, or not following the `YYYY-MM-DD` format.
+SOChedule displays an error message suggesting that date provied for the deadline is invalid, or not following the `YYYY-MM-DD` format.
       Use case ends.